drbenn/pandas-py-coingecko-eda/readme.md

 ## Python file structure

-- python -m venv venv
+1. python -m venv venv
+   - if vsc asks "We noticed a new environment has been created.
+Do you want to select it for the workspace folder?" - select yes - this will use venv packages instead of system packages.
+     - if you miss this prompt you can still set the venv folder by:
+       - Press Ctrl+Shift+P (or Cmd+Shift+P on Mac)
+       - Select "Python: Select Interpreter"
+       - Choose your venv from the list (should show something like ./venv/bin/python)

+2. YOU MUST ACTIVATE THE NEW VENV - cmd `source venv/Scripts/activate`

-- Now when you run `pip install`, it installs into *that* venv, not system-wide.
+3. Now when you run `pip install`, it installs into *that* venv, not system-wide.
-- Then to install everything at once:
+   - Then to install everything at once:```pip install -r requirements.txt```
-- pip install -r requirements.txt
-- pip install requirements might fai; - check with cmd 'jupyter notebook'
+   - Check with cmd `jupyter notebook`
-- if not working - pip install jupyter pandas numpy requests matplotlib seaborn
+   - If not working:  ```pip install jupyter pandas numpy requests matplotlib seaborn```
-- then cmd - jupyter notebook
+   - Then cmd: `jupyter notebook`

 ## NumPy: Raw numerical computing, blazingly fast math on arrays